djcloudking/python-projects/README.md

-# Python-Demo
+# Python-challenges
-This is a Repository of Python scripts
+This is a Repository for showing how I use Python scripts in different project